🌙

 Remarkable timing

-As my research indicates, Szabo displayed unique timing in the months leading up to Bitcoin's release and throughout its early days.
-Although, the most impressive part of his timeline is the week of Bitcoin.org's registration.
+Evidently, Szabo displayed unique timing between 2007-2011, and the most impressive part of his timeline is undoubtedly the week of Bitcoin.org's registration.

 "anotherszabo" folder